rollup/rollup/docs/999-big-list-of-options.md

 CLI: `--treeshake.correctVarValueBeforeDeclaration`/`--no-treeshake.correctVarValueBeforeDeclaration`<br>
 Default: `false`

 This was temporarily an option to deoptimize the values of all `var` declarations to handle accessing a variable before it is declared.
-This option no longer has an effect as there is now an improved logic in place to automatically detect these situations.
+This option no longer has an effect as there is now improved logic in place to automatically detect these situations.
 The option will be removed entirely in future Rollup versions.

 #### treeshake.pureExternalModules
 _Use [`treeshake.moduleSideEffects: 'no-external'`](guide/en/#treeshake) instead._<br>